qboyd8303/bandit-otw/bandit_levels.md

 > The password for the next level is stored in a file called readme located in the home directory.
 Use this password to log into bandit1 using SSH.
 Whenever you find a password for a level, use SSH (on port 2220) to log into that level and continue the game.

 ### Initial Thoughts
-> I need to locate and read the `readme` file.
-I tried several commands to find it and understand its type before successfully reading its contents.
+> I need to locate and read the readme file.
+I will likely need to test commands for listing files and reading them.

 ### Commands Attempted
 ```bash